-If you owe debt and reside in Texas, it is important to understand your rights and liabilities.
+If you owe debt and reside in Texas, it is crucial to understand your rights and liabilities.
 It is even more important if a creditor threatens to file a lawsuit against you.

-A lender, collection agent or law firm that owns a collection account is a creditor.
-Texas law gives creditors several means of collecting delinquent debt.
+A lender, collection agent, or law firm that owns a collection account is a creditor.
+Texas law gives creditors several means of collecting a delinquent debt.
 These methods include wage garnishment, account levy, and, in some cases, seizing personal property.

 Before a creditor may use these legal tools in Texas, the creditor must go to court to receive a judgment against you.
 See the Bills.com article Served Summons and Complaint to learn more about this process, and how to fight a lawsuit.

 A court will hold a hearing after a creditor files a lawsuit.
 A hearing may result in a judgment awarded to the creditor.
 A judgment is a court’s declaration the creditor has the legal right to demand:

 The law calls these remedies.
 A creditor granted a judgment is called a judgment-creditor.
 Which tool a judgment-creditor uses depends on the circumstances and Texas law.
 We discuss each of these remedies below, plus these rules and issues Texas consumers need to know: